-Lydia S. Hall and Belva Ann Lockwood graduated from the National University Law School -- the school's first female graduates.
+Lydia S. Hall and Belva Ann Lockwood graduated from the National University Law School, becoming the school's first female graduates.

 Upon the recommendation of Columbian College's President Welling, the postgraduate law course was reduced to a four month period, meeting twice a week.
-This replaced a one year program which met once a week.
+This replaced a one-year program that met once a week.

-The postgraduate law course was discontinued for lack of students.
+The postgraduate law course was discontinued due to lack of students.

-The enrollment declines at the Columbian College Law School.
-Consideration is given to adding patent law to the curriculum.
-However, no action is taken.
+The enrollment declined at the Columbian College Law School.
+Although consideration was given to adding patent law to the curriculum, no action was taken.

 The Board of Trustees announced that it may be necessary to readjust the curriculum of the Law School.
 Formerly, Law graduates were admitted to the bar without examination upon presentation of their diplomas.
-Now the rule had changed and candidates for the bar must have had three years of legal training.
+The rule changed to require candidates for the bar to have three years of legal training.

 At the June 20th Trustees meeting President Welling proposed the establishment of a third year of legal training, to be considered a post-graduate course.
-This program, adopted one year after the first such program was adopted, would qualify students for the degree of Master of Laws.
+This program, adopted one year after the first such program was adopted, qualified students for the degree of Master of Laws.

 The American Bar Association was organized.

-The Law School moved to the University Building at Fifteenth and H Streets, sharing the building with the Scientific School.
+The Law School moved to the University Building at Fifteenth and H Streets, sharing the facility with the Scientific School.

 After his retirement from the Supreme Court, Justice William Strong joined the faculty of the Law School.

-The Law School moved from the old church on Judiciary Square to a new building erected at the southeast corner of fifteenth and H Streets, NW.
-The new university building was called University Hall with a lecture room in the building serving as the Law School (1884 until 1899).
+The Law School moved from the old church on Judiciary Square to a new building erected at the southeast corner of Fifteenth and H Streets, NW.
+The new university building was called University Hall, with a lecture room in the building serving as the Law School from 1884 until 1899.

-The Trustees authorized the course on "Law of Corporations" to be taught by Mr. Justice Brewer.
+The Trustees authorized the course on "Law of Corporations," taught by Mr. Justice Brewer.